DiffrAI/ai-research-assistant-platform/README.md

    - ⚠️ Kill existing processes if needed

 2. **Research Service**
-   - ⚠️ LangGraph workflow configuration issues
-   - ⚠️ Missing LangFuse environment variables
-   - ⚠️ Research endpoint returns configuration errors
+   - ⚠️ Ensure Ollama is running and the correct model is loaded (see docs/local_model_setup.md)
+   - ⚠️ DuckDuckGo may occasionally rate limit; robust retry logic is built-in and configurable

 ## 🔧 API Testing